Sets the XmlResolver used to access external documents.

 An XmlSecureResolver can be used to access external documents.
 The XmlSecureResolver class helps to secure another implementation of XmlResolver by wrapping the XmlResolver object and restricting the resources that the underlying XmlResolver has access to.
 For more information, see How to: Use the XmlSecureResolver Class.

 The ProcessInlineSchema and ProcessSchemaLocation validation flags of an XmlReaderSettings object are not set by default.
 When these flags are set, the of the XmlReaderSettings object is used to resolve schema locations encountered in the instance document in the XmlReader.
-If the object is Nothing, schema locations are not resolved even if the ProcessInlineSchema and ProcessSchemaLocation validation flags are set.
+If the object is a null reference (Nothing in Visual Basic), schema locations are not resolved even if the ProcessInlineSchema and ProcessSchemaLocation validation flags are set.

 Schemas added during validation add new types and can change the validation outcome of the document being validated.
 As a result, external schemas should only be resolved from trusted sources.